rickdeakins/professional-ReadMe-Generator/README.md

 * Make sure that your repo includes a `package.json` with the required dependencies.
 You can create one by running `npm init` when you first set up the project, before installing any dependencies.

-* Include a video of the typical user flow through your application.
-This includes views of the prompts and the responses after their selection.

 * Refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.